gvwilson/snailz/README.md

 1. Assay readings for both mutated and unmutated snails are lowered by an amount that depends on the number of days between the sample being collected and the assay being performed.

+1. Snails are placed on survey grids using simulated annealing.
+    Each snail is initially put in a randomly-chosen location.
+    Snails are then moved as if they were repulsive electrical charges, with large snails repelling their neighbors more than small ones.

 ## Data Dictionary